berylnasimiyu/dsc-phase-2-project-v2-3/README.md

 PROJECT OVERVIEW:

 What problem is the project aiming at solving?

 The project purposes to answer the question: "What housing attributes impact the value of houses in King County?"

 In analysis, the prices of houses in the county are dynamic and continuously shifts (according to statistics-over the years).
 This possess a challenge to buyers and sellers in determining house prices.
 Both are curious to know the predictors of house values in reference to price.
 Every Door Real Estate Agency assumes the challenges faced by its clients (Home buyers, sellers, renters, investors, and businesses) would wish to provide insightful information into how much pre-approval they need for their ideal property.
 To help the Agency realize its set objectives, we will conduct a linear regression analysis.
 We intend to use the analysis to provide recommendations and conclusion about the business problem using evidences from the analysis.
 Who are the beneficials?
-Home buyers, sellers, renters, investors, and businesses What are the objectives of the analysis?
+Home buyers, sellers, renters, investors, and businesses

+What are the objectives of the analysis?

 a.
 Determining house attributes impacting prices of houses

 b.
 Providing recommendations to guide the process of buying and selling houses

 c.
 Create awareness of the role of regression analysis in enhancing evidence-based decision making processes

 Dataset

 Briefly provide a description and understanding of the data used in your analysis?

 oSource: https://github.com/learn-co-curriculum/dsc-phase-2-project-v2-3/tree/main/data
 oName of data: kc_house_data.csv oNature of data: House properties sold from 2014 to 2016 oData Structure: 21597 observations and 21 columns describing the property attributes
 oSignificance: appropriate and useful for regression analysis since the data suggests correlations between prices and house attributes

 What do the different columns describe for King County Data Set?

-1.Id - Unique identifier for a house
+1. Id - Unique identifier for a house
-2.Date - Date house was sold
+2. Date - Date house was sold
-3.Price - Sale price (prediction target)
+3. Price - Sale price (prediction target)
-4.Bedrooms - Number of bedrooms
+4. Bedrooms - Number of bedrooms
-5.Bathrooms - Number of bathrooms
+5. Bathrooms - Number of bathrooms
-6.Sqft_living - Square footage of living space in the home 7.Sqft_lot - Square footage of the lot
+6. Sqft_living - Square footage of living space in the home
+7. Sqft_lot - Square footage of the lot
-8.Floors - Number of floors (levels) in house 9.Waterfront - Whether the house is on a waterfront Includes Duwamish, Elliott Bay, Puget Sound, Lake Union, Ship Canal, Lake Washington, Lake Sammamish, other lake, and river/slough waterfronts
+8. Floors - Number of floors (levels) in house
+9. Waterfront - Whether the house is on a waterfront Includes Duwamish, Elliott Bay, Puget Sound, Lake Union, Ship Canal, Lake Washington, Lake Sammamish, other lake, and river/slough waterfronts
-10.View - Quality of view from house
+10. View - Quality of view from house
 Includes views of Mt.
 Rainier, Olympics, Cascades, Territorial, Seattle Skyline, Puget Sound, Lake Washington, Lake Sammamish, small lake / river / creek, and other
-11.Condition - How good the overall condition of the house is.
+11. Condition - How good the overall condition of the house is.
 Related to maintenance of house.
-See the King County Assessor Website for further explanation of each condition code 12.Grade - Overall grade of the house.
+See the King County Assessor Website for further explanation of each condition code
+12. Grade - Overall grade of the house.
 Related to the construction and design of the house.
-See the King County Assessor Website for further explanation of each building grade code 13.Sqft_above - Square footage of house apart from basement 14.Sqft_basement - Square footage of the basement 15.Yr_built - Year when house was built 16.Yr_renovated - Year when house was renovated 17.Zipcode - ZIP Code used by the United States Postal Service 18.Lat - Latitude coordinate
+See the King County Assessor Website for further explanation of each building grade code
+13. Sqft_above - Square footage of house apart from basement
+14. Sqft_basement - Square footage of the basement
+15. Yr_built - Year when house was built
+16. Yr_renovated - Year when house was renovated
+17. Zipcode - ZIP Code used by the United States Postal Service
+18. Lat - Latitude coordinate
-19.Long - Longitude coordinate
+19. Long - Longitude coordinate
-20.Sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors 21.Sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors What regression models were used in the project?
+20. Sqft_living15 - The square footage of interior housing living space for the nearest 15 neighbors
+21. Sqft_lot15 - The square footage of the land lots of the nearest 15 neighbors

+What regression models were used in the project?

 a. simple linear regression to form the baseline
 b.
-Multiple linear regressions (various models were fit and the best model selected) PROJECT METHODOLOGY
+Multiple linear regressions (various models were fit and the best model selected)

+PROJECT METHODOLOGY

 What procedures, tools, and methods did you use?

 The project methodology is divident into a pre-preliminary, preliminary, and post-preliminary procedures.
 Pre-preliminary procedures: In this phase, all the necessary libraries were imported and the data loaded using pandas library.
 The data was then cleaned and wrangled to make it more significant.
 Additional cleaning including replacing missing values, dropping insignificant data, filling null values, and dropping duplicates using relevant functions and methods was also done to further make the data more valuable.

 Preliminary procedures: Data correlation was checked.
 A baseline constituting simple linear regression model was fit.
 The model helped develop a multiple linear regression.
 These models helped predicted the value of houses.
 Graphical representation of the analysis further enhanced to establish correlation towards determining how house attributes impacted price.

 Post-preliminary procedures: In reference to best model, recommendations, explanations, and conclusions were generated in this phase.
 The main tools used in the project includes libaries like matplotlib, numpy, pandas, seaborn, scipy, and others.

 RESULTS

 The variables 'sqft_living', 'bathrooms', 'sqft_above', 'sqft_living15’, and 'view are the best predictors of house prices in the county.
 These variables were used to modeling the final multiple regression.
 The model satisfied all multiple regression assumptions, and p-values for each predictor variable were below .05.
 The model contained an R-squared of 50.6% and an (MAE) Mean Absolute Error of 0.2994.
 This tells the model is off by 0.299 thousand dollars in a given prediction
 The project followed the following steps to achieve set goals and objectives Pre-preliminary procedures